 - Financial analysis for the 3 alternatives proposed by Client.

-- Discussions with contract manufacturers in the target states to understand spare capacity available.
+- And, discussions with contract manufacturers in the target states to understand spare capacity available.